Shifts

 Skills

-- Blue text: matching skills between employee and shift type.
+• Grey text: Matching skills between employee and shift type.

 Grey dot on the employee's profile picture

-Example: if the employee is absent first part of the day, he/she will have a visual indication (grey dot) with the text Absence exists and be sorted at the bottom of the list, even if the shift is about to be assigned is the second part of the day.
+Example: If an employee is absent the first part of the day, he/she will have a visual indication (grey dot) with the text Absence exists and be sorted at the bottom of the list, even if the shift is about to be assigned is the second part of the day.

 Smartlist checks skills on tasks